santos-al/Music-App/README.md

 ```
 AS A movie junkie
 I WANT find the information to my movies
-SO THAT I can make decision.
+SO THAT I can make decision based of off qualitative and quantitative data.
 ```

 ## Acceptance Criteria